codingcoop/Markdown/README.md

 # Markdown v2

 The goal of this project is to extend Markdown while remaining within the terms of the original [Licence][0].
+This is without any legal advice.

-Or to be very specific, the third condition:
+Special notice is made to the **third** condition:

 > Neither the name “Markdown” nor the names of its contributors may be used
 > to endorse or promote products derived from this software without specific
 > prior written permission.

+This project is a distribution of the original source with some unreleased work attached to it.
+The project will make frequent mention of the name "Markdown" in order to convey topic, but it will never be released without written permission.
-This project is welcome to be "claimed" by the original author if they have the time and interest.
-Otherwise it can just act as a place for agruments about Markdown; all of which are welcome.
+This project is welcome to be "claimed back" by the original author if they have the time or interest.
+Otherwise it will act as a place for agruments about Markdown; all of which are welcome.

 # The rational standard